deepray-AI/deepray/docs/overview.md

 a CPU implementation.

 #### Proxy Maintainership
-Addons has been designed to compartmentalize subpackages and submodules so that they can be maintained by users who have expertise and a vested interest in that component.
+Deepray has been designed to compartmentalize subpackages and submodules so that they can be maintained by users who have expertise and a vested interest in that component.